 Lake cruises are popular and you’ll see plenty of boats and paddle steamers plying the waters in front of Montreux.

 If you’re a wine lover, Montreux is the perfect spot from which to explore the terraces of the Lavaux wine region and sample a drop or two.

 If you have a car, getting to Montreux is easy.
 It’s just 93 kilometres (58 miles) from Geneva via the A1 and A9 highway and the trip should take around one hour and 15 minutes.

 The city of Montreux is served by direct rail services from key Swiss cities, including Geneva.
 Services depart every 30 minutes with a journey time of one hour so it’s no wonder that a visit to Montreux is one of the most popular day trips from Geneva, Switzerland.
 Click here to check timetables and prices

 by organised day tour

-Explore two beautiful towns on the Swiss Riviera by coach on this popular day trip to Lausanne and Montreux – click here to check prices.
+Explore two beautiful towns on the Swiss Riviera by coach on this popular day trip to Lausanne and Montreux.
+A lake cruise is also included. > Click here to check prices.